 Yes.
 The academic program offers 16 AP Courses.
 Note: we encourage the student to begin the course work at the beginning of a normal school year in order to be prepared for the Advanced Placement Tests administered the following May.
 Students not given adequate time to master the material generally find the test even more challenging.

-Yes.
-Every course has an online certified teacher who is a vital component to the Program.
-PCP also has in class room teachers and tutors to make sure the work is completed daily, timely and assistance provided when needed.
+Any course taken online has certified teacher who is a vital component to the Program.
+PCP also has in class teachers to make sure the work is completed daily, timely and assistance provided when needed.

 Are there extra-curricular/enrichment student activities associated with the academic program?